-- GEN 350 Topics in Cross-Cultural Studies
+• GEN 350 - Topics in Cross-Cultural Studies

-- SOC 316 Latin American Societies and Cultures

-- Spanish Courses beyond SPA202

 1 credit course, taken 3 different semesters.

 Students may substitute GEN350 for SPA351 or SPA352 by completing a course substitution form, obtaining the appropriate signatures and submitting it to the Registrar's Office.